hyprwm/hyprland-wiki/content/Configuring/Dispatchers.md

 For example:

-`fullscreenstate 2 0` Fullscreens the application and keeps the client in non-fullscreen mode.
+`2 0` Fullscreens the application and keeps the client in non-fullscreen mode.

 This can be used to prevent Chromium-based browsers from going into presentation mode when they detect they have been fullscreened.

-`fullscreenstate 0 2` Keeps the window non-fullscreen, but the client goes into fullscreen mode within the window.
+`0 2` Keeps the window non-fullscreen, but the client goes into fullscreen mode within the window.